forrestbao/HHEM-2.1-Open/README.md

 funix server.py
 ```

 This repo is unofficially maintained by a group of Vectara lovers.
-Views in this repo does not reflect those of Vectara.
+Views in this repo do not reflect those of Vectara.